bandpooja/BART_code_summarization/README.md

 ## Flow of the project
 Different folders hold code for different sections of the pipeline.

+##### Experiment folder
-Experiment folder- The wrappers to use the pipeline to train the Hierarchical Code Summarization Model and Multilingual summarization model
+The wrappers to use the pipeline to train the Hierarchical Code Summarization Model and Multilingual summarization model

+##### Flow folder
-Flow folder- It holds the flow of hierarchical and multilingual model
+It holds the flow of hierarchical and multilingual approach.
   - Hierarchical folder- A class with all the functionalities of a Heirarchical Summarization model.
 Objects of this class provide functionality like train, prediction and  evalution,making it worthy of being called a model.
   - Mulitlingual- A class with all the functionalities of a multilingual Summarization model.Objects of this class provide functionality like train, prediction and      evalution,making it worthy of being called a model.
   - metrices - to compute metrices score like bleu and rogue.

+##### Models folder
-Models folder- It contains two huggingface model one is BERT for classification and another is BART for sumarization.
+It contains two huggingface model one is BERT for classification and another is BART for sumarization.